2011 to now: Attitudes towards the LGBT

-- Some religious and social conservatives suggested that the timing was chosen to fire the first shot leading up to the 2012-NOV elections.
+Some religious and social conservatives suggested that the timing was chosen to fire the first shot leading up to the 2012-NOV presidential elections.

 Some religious and social liberals pointed to Massachusetts federal District Court Judge Joseph L. Tauro's ruling that said in part:

 "... this court is convinced that 'there exists no fairly conceivable set of facts that could ground a rational relationship' between DOMA and a legitimate government objective.
 DOMA, therefore, violates core constitutional principles of equal protection."

-The equal protection clause in the 14th amendment to the U.S. Constitution normally requires governments to treat people equally.
+The equal protection and due process clauses in the 14th amendment to the U.S. Constitution normally requires governments to treat people equally.
 However, this is not an absolute requirement.
 If a government has a valid objective that requires that it treat people differently, then it can discriminate either in favor of or against one or more groups.
 Judge Tauro's ruling, and a later one by a bankruptcy court in California found that no valid objective existed for the active discrimination against LGBT persons in Section 3 of the federal DOMA law.
 Thus it was unconstitutional.

 There were many developments affecting same-sex marriages (SSMs), same-sex parenting, and other LGBT matters following the decision of the Obama Administration.
-One major development was the finding by many respected polling agencies that a solid majority of American adults now support SSM.
+One major development was the finding by many respected polling agencies starting in 2011 that a solid majority of American adults support SSM.
 The margin between those supporting SSM and those opposed has reached 8 or 9 percentage points.
 Historical trends between 1996 and 2011 show that support for SSM has been rising at about 1.7 percentage points a year, while opposition has been dropping by about 1.5 percentage points a year.
 Thus, the margin can be expected to increase at over 3 percentage points a year, or about 32 percentage points a decade.

 We have documented other events showing a movement towards equality from month to month during: